preyneyv/stripe-projects-template-registry/README.md

 ## Contributing

 Add or update manifests here when you want a template from any public repo to appear in `stripe projects build`.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for the expected manifest workflow.
+For a commented manifest example, see [example/example.yaml](example/example.yaml).

 ## Security